 #BEHINDTHESCENES: GATEWAY 6/17

-Follow us on Instagram for behind the scenes photos and video from the Drivin' for Linemen 200 at Gateway Motorsports Park this weekend!
+Follow us on Instagram for behind the scenes photos and video from the Drivin' for Linemen 200 at Gateway Motorsports Park.

 Special thanks to our sponsors U.S. Pavement Services & B.H.
 Holmes Construction for your continued support of the CGM racing program.